sebsto/amplify-android-getting-started/06_add_storage.md

 Add the required `import` on `Intent`, `MediaStore` and `CornerFamily`.

-Also add this contant value in the companion object:
+Also add this constant value in the companion object:

 ```kotlin
 // add this to the companion object